Park outside: Hyundai, Kia recall vehicles due to fire risk

 Documents posted Tuesday by U.S. safety regulators say owners should park the vehicles outside and away from structures until repairs are made.

 Dealers will replace a fuse.
 In addition, Hyundai dealers will inspect the control modules and replace them if needed.
-Hyundai owners will be notified starting April 5.
-Kia expects to mail letters starting March 31.
+Hyundai will mail notification letters starting April 5, and Kia will send them March 31.

+The National Highway Traffic Safety Administration says owners can go www.nhtsa.gov and enter their 17-digit vehicle identification number to see if their automobile is being recalled.

+Hyundai said that when it finds a safety defect “we act swiftly and efficiently to recall the vehicle and fix the problem at no cost to affected customers.”

 In December, the agency consolidated two investigations from 2017 into a new a new engineering analysis covering more than 3 million vehicles from the 2011 through 2016 model years.
 At the time, NHTSA had received 161 complaints of engine fires, some of which occurred in vehicles that had already been recalled.

-The first recall from the companies related to engine failures and fires reaches all the way back to September 2015.
-Since then it has issued at least eight more recalls for a host of engine problems, according to NHTSA documents.
+The first recall from the companies related to engine failures and fires reaches to September 2015.
+Since then they have issued at least eight more recalls for a host of engine problems, according to NHTSA documents.

-The agency said it’s opening the engineering analysis to evaluate whether previous recalls covered enough vehicles.
+The agency said it’s evaluating whether previous recalls covered enough vehicles.
 It also will monitor the effectiveness of previous recalls “as well as the long-term viability of related programs and non-safety field actions being conducted by Hyundai and Kia."

-At the time Hyundai and Kia said they are cooperating with the agency.

 In November of 2020, NHTSA announced that Kia and Hyundai must pay $137 million in fines and for safety improvements because they moved too slowly to recall more than 1 million vehicles with engines that can fail.
 The fines resolved a previous probe into the companies’ behavior involving recalls of multiple models dating to the 2011 model year.